Blog post

 The evolution of the points system reflects the evolution of F1's philosophy.
 The early system rewarded peak performance — a driver could win the championship with a handful of dominant performances.
 The modern system rewards consistency — a driver who finishes on the podium every race will beat a driver who wins three races and retires from five others.

 In the 2026 era, with closer racing and more overtaking opportunities, the points system continues to shape how drivers approach each race.
-The 25-point win reward means that every victory matters enormously, and the fastest lap point adds an extra layer of strategy to the closing stages.
+The 25-point win reward means that every victory matters enormously, and if the fastest lap point returns, it could add an extra layer of strategy to the closing stages.